magento/devdocs/guides/v2.1/howdoi/customize_product.md

 ## Overview

 In Magento 2.1 the product creation form was completely refactored.
-Now it is implemented usign the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html).
+Now it is implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html).

-In the Admin, product attributes and attribute sets can be customized and added under **STORES** > **Attributes**.

-But you can also customize the form code using the following approaches:
+Product attributes and attribute sets available in the form, can be customized and added under **STORES** > **Attributes**.
+But you can also customize the form view and behavior as described in the following sections.

-* Add your customization statically in the form configuration file.
-* Create a modifier class to perform customization dynamically.

-In this section we'll describe how customization of product form can be done on example of Magento_CatalogInventory module.
-It uses both methods: declarative xml and modifiers classes for data and metadata.

 ## Prerequisites